 I didn’t have one of these at first, but it makes it much easier.
 It gently scrapes all the soap out of the pot, stirs in essential oils or other ingredients, and smooths the soap in the mold.
 They’re cheap and everywhere; just get one.
 (I have these.)

 Your soap needs a place to rest and harden — your mold!
 I use this silicone loaf pan.
 I also have another couple silicone loaf pans I bought at Aldi.
-I think these are easiest to use because you can easily pop the soap right out.
+Silicone pans are easiest to use because you can easily pop the soap right out.
 There are plenty of different types of molds out there.
 You can use individual molds, or you can even use old milk cartons lined with parchment paper (cut open).
 It doesn’t have to be fancy.

 Knife or Soap Cutter